 The construction of the stadium is a story in itself.
 It was budgeted at a cost of $650 million, which ballooned to $1.1 billion and required a $150 million loan from the NFL and Jones himself to pay any overages after that.
 With the Cowboys valued at a staggering $8 billion in 2022, you could say it was worth the extra cash.

 Bottom line: Going to a game at Lambeau Field is a bucket-list experience for any true sports fan, although hopefully, you made it to the game in the last 20 years to see Brett Favre or Aaron Rodgers at quarterback because it's going to be slim pickings for the foreseeable future with both those eras now over.

 Of note, Lambeau Field is the oldest continually operating NFL stadium — yes, Chicago's Soldier Field is older, but the Bears didn't move in until 1971.

 Check out the latest Green Bay Packers gear.

 Bottom line: Arrowhead Stadium has been one of the great places to watch an NFL game for almost the entire 51 years of its existence, and that's with a steady, uninterrupted run dating back to the Derrick Thomas and Marty Schottenheimer era of the late 1980s and early 1990s.

 There is no louder place to watch a football game in the NFL, and the tailgating goes nose-to-nose with any of the 30 stadiums on this list.

 That said, it's one man who currently elevates Arrowhead Stadium to the No. 1 spot on this list — and that man is quarterback Patrick Mahomes.
-Chiefs fans get to watch one of the greatest quarterbacks of all time in his prime and have won two Super Bowls in the last four years.
+Chiefs fans get to watch one of the greatest quarterbacks of all time in his prime who has now won three Super Bowls.